 A molecule in late-stage clinical trial

-ManRos Therapeutics owns a molecule in late-stage clinical trial.
+ManRos Therapeutics owns a molecule which has reached a late-stage clinical trial.

 The probability for a molecule to become a drug increases at each stage of development.